Delta 8 or Delta 9 - What is stronger?

 • Sense of well-being

-If Delta-9 were placed on a chart, it would likely be ranked higher in regard to causing acute effects.
+If Delta-9 were placed on a chart, it would likely be ranked higher on the scale for causing more intense bodily effects.
+It has been described as providing a deep feeling of relaxation that some describe as "heady."

-As of this writing all hemp-derived products with 0.3% or Delta-9 THC are federally legal and legal in all 50 states.
+Another thing to note aside from Delta-9's effects: as of this writing, all hemp-derived products with 0.3% or Delta-9 THC are federally legal and legal in all 50 states.

 What is Delta-8 THC?